 The Adjutant General”

-In early 1943, he was selected to go a work detail to an airfield on what was known as the Av.
+In early 1943, Ernest was selected to go a work detail to an airfield on what was known as the Av.
 Bu Detail.
-While he was on this detail, his name appeared on a list by the War Department on July 2, 1943, of men known to be Japanese Prisoners of War.
+It is believed that the detail built runways and revetments at some unknown airfield.
+While he was on this detail, his name appeared on a list by the War Department, on July 2, 1943, of men known to be Japanese Prisoners of War.
 His parents had learned he was a POW weeks earlier.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON ERNEST L SAMPSON IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST

 Within days of receiving the first message, his wife received the following letter: